hoc-courses/html-css-instructor-guide/how-the-web-works-module.md

-# Modele - How the Web Works
+# Module - How the Web Works

 This module give a brief introduction to some of the big concepts of the internet.